logicplace/pm-dev-docs/hardware/cpu/bios.md

 JRS Z, fired
 ```

-This checks if the current interrupt priority in [I1~I0](./README.md#interrupt-flags) is *equal to* the cart eject priority (TODO: link?), and if so returns whether or not it fired (and clears it).
+This checks if the current interrupt priority in [I1~I0](./README.md#interrupt-flags) is *equal to* the [cart eject priority](./registers/irq.md#pk1), and if so returns whether or not it fired (and clears it).
 This is not how IRQ priority normally works: it normally checks that the priority is strictly greater than the interrupt flags.

 No official software uses this.
 Not sure anything should...